orangemug/isorouter/README.md

 * locals: object passed to handler as `req.locals`
 * silent: trigger navigation without adding to pushstate
 * replace: navigate replacing the last item in pushstate (useful for redirects to)
+* preventScrollReset: prevents the scroll position resetting on navigation.

 `router.destroy()`